Salvador Fidalgo: Neah Bay

 In 1792 Salvador Fidalgo was assigned to establish a Spanish post at Neah Bay (the Spanish name was Bahía de Núñez Gaona), on the southwestern coast of the Strait of Juan de Fuca in present-day U.S. state of Washington.
 He arrived from San Blas on the corvette Princesa on May 28, 1792.
 The post soon had cleared land for a garden, a livestock enclosure with a number of cows, sheep, hogs, and goats, and a stockade with a small garrison.

 The post was established during the Nootka Convention negotiations between Spain and Britain in the wake of the Nootka Crisis.
 It was uncertain whether the Spanish post at Nootka Sound would be ceded to the British or not.
 Fidalgo's work at Neah Bay was in preparation for a possible relocation of Spain's Nootka Sound post.

 Later during the autumn of 1792 a conflict occurred between the Makah, natives of Neah Bay, and the Spanish.
 Fidalgo's second in command, Pilot Antonio Serantes, was killed and in retaliation Fidalgo ordered an attack on the Makah, inflicting many casualties.
 For this action Fidalgo was later reprimanded by his superior officers.
 The post at Neah Bay was abandoned and Fidalgo was recalled to Nootka Sound.

 Later life

 In 1794 Salvador Fidalgo was promoted to Capitán de Fragata (Frigate Captain or Commander).
 In 1795 he sailed to the Philippines to deliver diplomatic documents.
 In 1801 he suppressed a Native American rebellion at the Tiburón Island in the Gulf of California.

 Death

-He died on September 27, 1803 in Tacubaya, near Mexico City.
+He died on September 27, 1803, in Tacubaya, near Mexico City.

 Legacy

-Fidalgo Island, near Puget Sound, was named in his honor.
+Fidalgo Island, near Puget Sound, was named in his honor, as is Port Fidalgo in Prince William Sound.